"The greatest piece of acting or music always has it’s roots in the

 Scene work is integrated into The Meisner Exercise with one month spent on a contemporary scene, one month on an O’Neill scene and the final month on a scene from a classical play.

-Actors transition The Meisner Exercise into work on contemporary plays by learning to “absorb” text into the structure established in The Exercise.
-Challenges of memorization and the problem of stage directions are addressed in work on realistic modern plays.
+Actors transition into work on contemporary plays by learning to “absorb” text into the structure established in The Exercise.
+Challenges of memorization and the problem of stage directions are addressed in work on realistic modern plays in which the art of playing "Simple Reality" is addressed, which as we like to say is "anything but simple."

 O’Neill’s plays require a unique blend of both contemporary and classical styles.
-O'Neill was the son of a father who was an actor of Shakespeare and 19th century melodrama, so Eugene's plays, while often realistic in setting, often require a heightened sense of style supported by a deep emotional connection.
-In O'Neill Studio vernacular, the actors learn to “surrender” to the imagination to bring his dark and intense plays to life.
+O'Neill was the son of a classical actor so Eugene's plays, while often realistic in setting, often require both a heightened style and a deep emotional connection.
+In O'Neill Studio vernacular, the actors learn to “surrender” to the imagination to bring O'Neill's writing to life.

 In its culminating phase, our Track addresses the elements of style that go along with acting classics.
 The relationship between the breath and the voice is addressed specific to stage acting in the masterworks of the Greeks, Shakespeare, Wilde and other plays of poetic language.